neoforged/Documentation/docs/resources/server/loottables/lootfunctions.md

 }
 ```

 During datagen, call `CopyComponentsFunction#copyComponentsFromBlockEntity` for a block entity source or `copyComponentsFromEntity` for an entity source to construct a builder for this function.
-You can alternatively use `CopyComponentsFunction.ItemStackSource`, provided you [widen the accecss][at] of the builder constructor.
+You can alternatively use `CopyComponentsFunction.ItemStackSource`, provided you [widen the access][at] of the builder constructor.

 ## `minecraft:copy_state`